 Eastern Diamondback Rattlesnake Facts

-- The Eastern Diamondback Rattlesnake applies to a reptile that remains a highly venomous species of pit viper.
-The animal evolved as endemic to only a specific region of the world.
+- Most notably the name of Eastern Diamondback Rattlesnake applies to a reptile that remains a highly venomous species of pit viper.
+Further, the dangerous animal evolved as endemic to only a specific region of the world.
 This area consists solely of the southeastern United States.

 - In addition, this dangerous but magnificent rattlesnake also holds another impressive status.
 That’s because it ranks as the heaviest venomous snake in either North America or South America.
 Despite its great weight, however, the animal does not qualify as the longest.

 - For a variety of reasons, the IUCN currently lists it as a species of Least Concern on its Red List of Threatened Species.
 This status currently remains under review, however.
 This reconsideration occurs due to ongoing changes in conditions within the endemic range of the snake.

-- Estimates place its current numbers at only 3% of what they once were.
+- Finally, estimates place its current numbers at only 3% of what they once were.
 Habitat loss and highway mortality, coupled with a low reproductive rate form the primary factors in its decline.
 But now, climate change may soon threaten the Eastern Diamondback Rattlesnake, as well.

 Eastern Diamondback Rattlesnake Physical Description